 Previously, we launched two education webinars around The Why, How, and What of Data Collection and Nonprofit Resiliency Through Collaborative Education.
 One of our client speakers gave us insight into how they decided which data to collect from grantees.
 The idea that big data does not always usher in large impact is the center of Voqal’s collection process.
 The data Voqal records is based on its grantees as well as outside resources.
 The aim is to create nimble services through application data, feedback, and community statistics.
 The aid technology provides to philanthropy is not only internal.

 Communication and Collaboration

 Each of the above discussion topics has one important thing in common: relationship building.
 On the surface, it might be difficult to understand how project management, data, or AI are related to relationships (communication and collaboration are a little easier to digest).
-But when you are able to do those things well, you have already fought half the battle in building stronger relationships.
+But we live in a virtual world, now more than ever before.
+When you are able to do those things well, you have already fought half the battle in building stronger relationships.

 Every relationship everywhere was built on a mix of communications, decisions, information, and learning (rinse and repeat).
 When any one of those elements is done poorly, the relationship breaks down.
 Grantmakers can put systems and processes in place to become more efficient, communicate better, manage and use data more intentionally, make better decisions, and foster creative collaboration.
 By proxy, grantees can then do their jobs better and create more impact.

 Relationship building is the crux of Foundant’s success.
 Our mission is simple: to maximize the impact of the philanthropic community.
 We do this through software solutions, yes, but our goal is not to be “just another tech vendor.”
-Our team strives to always give the best service possible, continually look for ways to improve not just our processes, but those of our clients, and always do the right thing.
+Our team is dedicated to delivering the best service possible, continually seeking ways to improve processes for our clients and ourselves, and always doing the right thing.